charud/depo/README.md

 sudo iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8080
 ```

-Go to the client where depo.sh is installed.
+Go back to your client where depo.sh is installed.
 Now create a virtualhost for the ``beta branch`` of the ``example`` repository by running:
 ```bash
 $ depo create beta.example.org https://github.com/john-doe/example beta